 Lastly, OSHA requires that employees who are expected to use fire extinguishers to be trained on their use.
 Restaurant owners and managers are expected to call in a professional company to train the staff on how to prevent fires and react if a fire does break out.

 Follow these 10 tips to keep your kitchen safe and up-to-code.
 Partner with Koorsen for all of your fire safety needs – to ensure that your kitchen, staff and customers are always protected.
-Call 1-888-KOORSEN or contact us online to learn more.
+Contact Koorsen Fire & Security today to learn more.